alecblkly/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

-The average degree of separation would be an average of 5.
+The average degree of separation would be an average of 4.5.
+The percentage of other users belonging in a particular user's extended network would be an average of 99%.

 ## 4. Stretch Goal